 - The capacity and resilience of health care systems should be increased.
 Particularly, to address the predicted rise in infections after rolling back the containment measures.
 The EU budget has been mobilised to help.

 - The availability of medical and personal protective equipment should be increased.
 The Commission supports Member States by stockpiling and distributing supplies and equipment via rescEU and via Joint Procurement.

 - Develop and fast-track the introduction of vaccines, treatments and medicines.
-The development of a safe and effective vaccine would be game-changing and essential in putting an end to the coronavirus outbreak.
+The development of safe and effective vaccines is game-changing and essential in putting an end to the coronavirus pandemic.